Dave-team/Knowledge-base/Health/Energy.md

-# Engery
+# Energy
-## General
-- Aim to have energy after work.
-It's often not because of our mental energy we put into work, it's because of how we've done it.
-A measure of success is how tired we are NOT at the end of the day.
-Tiredness comes from stress, tension, worry and frustation.
-- Rest is recharge and repaid - not doing nothing
+## How to minimize tiredness
+**Approach work calm**
+We tend to not be tired because of how much we do, but how we do it.
+Tension, stress, worry and frustation cause mental fatigue.
+The best solution therefore is to remain calm during the day - meditation and mindful breaks can help.
+In addition, don't purely sprint at work where I do a 3 hour nonstop highly productive session.
+We can only be productive for so long in a day.
+Doing a big sprint will cause tiredness earlier (before end of day).
+Instead, work according to the Pomodoro technique - work on something for 25 minutes and then take a 5 minute break.
+Think of this as recharging to have a more productive overall day, not as doing nothing.

+**Diet**
+Drink lots of water during the day.
+Decrease carbs, increase fats.
+Eat more fruits and vegetables.
+Regular healthy snacks that keep a consistent flow of energy?

+**Change of scenery**
+Go for a walk outside - also gives fresh air and sunlight (vitamin D)

+**Social interactions**
+Speak to people at work not about work.
+This change of topic is refreshing for the brain.

+**Visualize yourself being energetic and enthusiastic**

-## Eliminate tiredness in afternoon
+## How to combat tiredness
 - Nap
 - Drink a lot of water at once
-- Drink green tea
-- Eat less carbs and more fats for lunch
 - Listen to motivating music
+- Excercise:
   - Go for a walk
+  - Push-ups, burpees etc.
-- Meditate
+  - Strech
-- Do breathing excercises
+- Meditating / breathing excercises
+- Caffeine
-- Do some physical activity
+- Do something else:
-- Stretch
-- Bulletproof coffee
   - Change environment for inspiration
-- Drink coffee around peaks of productivity.
-Aim for higher peaks rather than trying to fight the tiredness

-## Solutions to tiredness
-- Nap
-- Drink lots of water at once
-- Go for a walk
-- Do something else entirely that switches the brain
-- Breathing excercises
-- Do some physical excercises
-- Mindful breaths
-- Get away from the screen and e.g. sit in the kitchen, on your phone, reading a book etc.
-- You want stable distractions from work.
-Eg Reddit Twitter Instagram - they actually do a good job with this
+  - Chat with a friend, read a book, clean, do laundry, read Reddit/Instagram/blogs etc. The goal here is to get the mind off work and focused on something else entirely.